goharbor/harbor/CONTRIBUTING.md

 When reporting issues, always include:

-* Version of docker engine and docker-compose
+* Version of docker engine and docker-compose-plugin
 * Configuration files of Harbor
 * Log files in /var/log/harbor/